OpenNebula/docs/source/administration/virtualization/vcenterg.rst

 - **No files in context**: Passing entire files to VMs is not supported, but all the other CONTEXT sections will be honored
 - Cluster name cannot contain spaces
+- vCenter credential password cannot have more than 22 characters

 Configuration
 =============